-This Documents and Evidence Checklist only applies to applications made under Section 69 Women’s Charter for a fresh maintenance order for yourself and/or your child(ren) only.
+This Documents and Evidence Checklist only applies to applications made under Section 72 Women’s Charter for a variation/suspension/rescission for yourself and/or your child(ren).

-This Checklist corresponds with an E-Template Statement (“ETS”) which you have been previously directed to download and fill up.
+This Checklist corresponds with an E-Template Statement (“ETS”) in Form 28B (for Applicant) or Form 28E (for Respondent) which you have been previously directed to download and fill up.

 Please read the explanatory notes after this checklist on how to prepare your documents and this checklist.